 - White Sugar Pearl Sprinkles

 - Preheat the oven to 350 °F and line an average cupcake pan with white cupcake liners.
-I used two pans that held 12 cupcakes each and then baked in batches.
+Or use mini cupcake pans (you'll need at least two 24-cavity pans)

-- In a large mixing bowl, add the cake mixes, eggs, milk, and oil.
+- In a large mixing bowl, add the cake mixes, eggs, milk, sour cream, flour and oil.
 Mix well using a hand mixer, or by hand.
 Remove as many lumps as possible.

 - Fill each cupcake liner about half full.
 This was about ¼ cup each.
 You don’t want them to puff up too much past the liner top as it makes it harder to decorate them.